grafana/alloy/docs/sources/tutorials/get-started.md

 }
 ```

-We create a [loki.write] component named `grafana_loki` that points to `http://localhost:3100/loki/api/v1/push`.
-This completes a simple configuration pipeline.
+This last component creates a [loki.write][] component named `grafana_loki` that points to `http://localhost:3100/loki/api/v1/push`.
+This completes the simple configuration pipeline.

 {{< admonition type="tip" >}}
-Notice that the `basic_auth` is commented out.
-Our local `docker-compose` stack does not require it; we include it in this example
+The `basic_auth` is commented out because the local `docker-compose` stack doesn't require it.
-to show how you can configure auth for other environments.
-For further auth options, consult the [loki.write] component reference.
+It is included in this example to show how you can configure authorization for other environments.
+For further authorization options, refer to the [loki.write][] component reference.

+[loki.write]: ../../reference/components/loki.write/
 {{< /admonition >}}

 This connects directly to the Loki instance running via `docker-compose` from the earlier step.